bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Verse bar handler is broken.

-* Times mask doesn't always work?
+* Times mask doesn't always work? (/) Still confirm.

 * Have slider also render only after renderReady.